-- Many of us are lucky enough to have this native endangered species living in our backyards!
+- Many of us are lucky enough to have this native endangered species living in our backyard!
 We can all do our bit to help the Western Ringtail Possum to ensure this unique species of marsupial doesn’t become extinct.

 - Read the Recovery Plan for the Western Ringtail Possum, Procedures to minimise the risk to Western Ringtail Possums during clearing of vegetation and building demolition, FAQ fact sheet on the Western Ringtail Possum.

 - – Involving your school with the Peppies for Possums Lesson Plan Series

 - – Participate in the annual Possum Tally -View Possum Tally Snapshot results here: 2016 2017

 - – Reporting all sightings of ringtails (dead or alive) on a Fauna Report Form

 - Keeping cats and dogs in at night – Create a Katzone